-I think what’s more important is to deeply understand our true selves — who we are and what we truly desire.
+I think what is more important is to deeply understand our true selves — who we are and what we truly desire.

-It’s not easy.
+It’s not easy though.
 In fact, it will be uncomfortable.
-It will surely take tons of questions and explorations.
-And your answers might change from time to time.
+It’ll surely take tons of questions and explorations.
+And our answers might change from time to time.

-But at least you’re being true to yourself and you’re forging your own path.
+But at least we’re being true to ourselves and we’re forging our own paths.

 At least, we’re not following the herd.
 And we’re not falling into the trap.